-3. Press any number other than 0.
+3. Press any number except 0.

-Note: If your phone system requires that you dial an access code (9, for example) before you dial an outside number, do not dial the access code either.
+Note: If your phone system requires that you dial an access code (9, for example) before you dial an outside number, do not press the access code number either.

-If the dial tone stops, you have touch-tone service.
+If the dial tone stops, you have touchtone service.
 Leave DIAL MODE set to T.